 The climate in southern Western Australia has been drying and this trend is expected to continue.
 The state government recognises the need to continue long-term planning to secure water supplies for all water users and for the environment.
 An extensive program of scientific assessment, groundwater modelling and water supply planning is underway.
 This includes partnering with the three water service providers in the South West region (Water Corporation, Aqwest and Busselton Water) to plan for the scheme water needs of their customers that align with the State's growth projections and efficiency targets.
-Securing water resources for the South West provides an overview of the work the Department of Water is doing in the South West region.
-For further information on the water service providers' planning, refer to Water Forever: South West (Water Corporation) and media releases by Aqwest and Busselton Water.
+Securing water resources for the South West provides an overview of the work the Department of Water and Environmental Regulation is doing in the South West region.
+For further information on the water service providers' planning, refer to Water Forever: South West ( Water Corporation ) and media releases by Aqwest and Busselton Water.

 Current water investigations add to decades of research, and the department now has an unprecedented level of information about our valuable water resources.
 The data is available online to allow our stakeholders to make water decisions for their projects with confidence.